zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

       -  `Rule 10.2 <https://gitlab.com/MISRA/MISRA-C/MISRA-C-2012/Example-Suite/-/blob/master/R_10_02.c>`_
     * -  Rule 10.3
       -  Required
-      -  The value of an expression shall not be assigned to an object with a narrower essential type or of a dierent essential type category
+      -  The value of an expression shall not be assigned to an object with a narrower essential type or of a different essential type category
       -  `STR04-C <https://wiki.sei.cmu.edu/confluence/display/c/STR04-C.+Use+plain+char+for+characters+in+the+basic+character+set>`_
       -  `Rule 10.3 <https://gitlab.com/MISRA/MISRA-C/MISRA-C-2012/Example-Suite/-/blob/master/R_10_03.c>`_
     * -  Rule 10.4